 The frame of the chair is made from steel and covered with dense foam padding, and wrapped in faux leather and breathable mesh.
 It has adjustable 4D armrests, extra head and back support that are both adjustable, and a multi-function tilt mechanism with a locking system.

 There are two models—a black and red version, and an all black version, both priced at $500 and available now.
-That makes it more expensive than our favorite racing-themed chair, the Vertagear SL5000, which sells for around $340.
+That makes it more expensive than our favorite gaming chair, the Vertagear SL5000, which sells for around $340.